allyngibson/super-star-trek/README.md

 What if, if the number of Klingons is *really* low, the game then finds an empty sector and adds Klingons to it?
 What about _four_?

 This is in line with the original Leedom/Ahl code.
-It has a little routine that checks if the galaxy generation resulted in _zero_ starbases, then finds a random sector and adds on.
+It has a little routine that checks if the galaxy generation resulted in _zero_ starbases, then finds a random sector and adds one.
 My idea was a little more complicated, but it was in the same vein.

 Four Klingons in a single sector _is_ going to be a challenge, and for that reason, the game will also add a starbase to an adjacent sector that was without one.
 This redresses some of the balance issues that a 4 Klingon sector would introduce.

-In several places, the game assumes a maximum of three Klingons, so I had to adjust some code (for example, in the phaser firing routine) to allow for four Klingons in a sector.
+In several places, the game assumed a maximum of three Klingons, so I had to adjust some code (for example, in the phaser firing routine) to allow for four Klingons in a sector.

 In a sense, this creates a "boss fight" in _Super Star Trek_.
 The version of _Star Trek_ I mentioned above, the one where the Marcus Aurelius quotes came from, also had a Klingon Commander, who could travel around the galaxy, like the _Enterprise_, and was something like a video game boss.
 Now _Super Star Trek_ has a sector with four Klingons and, with it, more challenge.